Skip to main content

 Speaker:

-Introduction to the role of models in theoretical neuroscience
+This lesson provides an introduction to the role of models in theoretical neuroscience.

 17